Hayden Christensen

 Christensen began his career on Canadian television at the age of 13, then diversified into American television in the late 1990s.
-His early work includes Sofia Coppola's The Virgin Suicides (1999), Life as a House (2001), and Shattered Glass (2003), to which he earned critical acclaim for his performances as Sam in Life as a House and as Stephen Glass in Shattered Glass.
+His early work includes The Virgin Suicides (1999), Life as a House (2001), and Shattered Glass (2003).
+He earned praise for his performances as Sam in Life as a House and as Stephen Glass in Shattered Glass.
 Christensen's honours include the nominations for a Golden Globe Award and a Screen Actors Guild Award, as well as the Cannes Film Festival's Trophée Chopard.
-His other notable works in both blockbuster and independent films include Awake (2007), Jumper (2008), Takers (2010), and Little Italy (2018).
+His other notable works include Awake (2007), Jumper (2008), Takers (2010), and Little Italy (2018).

 Early life

 Christensen was born in Vancouver, British Columbia to Alie, an American speechwriter, and David Christensen, a Canadian computer programmer and communications executive.
 His father is of Danish descent, and his mother has Swedish and Italian ancestry.
 Christensen is one of four children, with three actor siblings: older brother Tove, older sister Hejsa, and younger sister Kaylen.
 He spent summers on Long Island with his maternal grandmother, Rose Schwartz.

 Christensen attended Unionville High School in Markham, Ontario.
 He was an athlete in high school, playing hockey competitively and tennis on a provincial level.
 He attended the Actors Studio in New York City; he studied as well at the Arts York drama program in high school.
 After accompanying his older sister to her agent's office after she landed a role in a Pringles commercial, he began being cast in commercials as well, including for Triaminic cough syrup in 1988.